ali-hassan-dev/posts-application/README.md

 * / --> home page
 * /posts --> shows all posts of all users and a form to add a post
-* /user/:username/posts --> shows all posts and likes received by a usera
+* /user/:username/posts --> shows all posts and likes received by a user
 * posts/:id --> shows single post

 ## Features